-So many new runners are taking to the sidewalks, trails, and streets lately in search of some fresh air and exercise.
+So many new runners are hitting the streets and trails in search of fresh air and exercise these days.
 I think this is fantastic!
 I’ve been running for about ten years now and can’t imagine my life without it.

 But I remember when I first started running, amidst all the issues of form and shoes and warmups and training plans, one of my biggest unexpected questions was: How do I carry my phone while running?

 Whether for communication, maps, music, emergencies, or to track our workouts, a smartphone is an essential piece of running gear for many of us.
-But as smartphone screens grow ever-larger, our options for how to carry them keep shrinking.
+But as smartphone screens grow ever-larger, our options for carrying them keep shrinking.

-Fortunately, there are plenty of options for what to do with your phone while running.
-I’ve tried many and I know some work better than others.
-In this post I’ll lay out all the options for carrying a smartphone on the run, and explain the pros and cons of each so you can choose the one that’s best for you and focus on enjoying your run.
+In this post I’ll lay out all the options for what to do with your phone while running, and explain the pros and cons of each so you can choose what’s best for you and get on with enjoying your run.

 In Your Hand